 1.1.
-Purpose of training
+Purpose of Training

-This programme is designed to provide training in Immunology in approved training posts, under supervision, to fulfil agreed curricular requirements.
-Each post provides a trainee with a named trainer and the programme is under the direction of the National Specialty Director in Immunology.
+This programme is designed to provide the training and professional development necessary to work as a Consultant Immunologist providing expert care to patients with relevant presentations and conditions.
+This is achieved by completing Immunology training in approved training posts, under the supervision of certified trainers, in order to satisfy the outcomes listed in the Curriculum.
+Each post provides a trainee with a named trainer and the programme is under the direction of the National Specialty Directors for Immunology.

 1.2.
-Purpose of the curriculum
+Purpose of the Curriculum

-The purpose of the curriculum is to define the relevant processes, contents, outcomes, and requirements to be achieved.
-The curriculum is structured to delineate the overarching goals, outcomes, expected learning experiences, instructional resources and assessments that comprise your Higher Specialist Training (HST) programme.
-It provides a feedback framework for successful completion of HST programme.
+The purpose of the Curriculum is to guide the Trainee towards achieving the educational outcomes necessary to work as an independent Consultant Immunologist.
+The Curriculum defines the relevant processes, content, outcomes, and requirements to be achieved.
+It stipulates the overarching goals, outcomes, expected learning experiences, instructional resources and assessments that comprise the Higher Specialist Training (HST) programme.
+It provides a framework for certifying successful completion of HST programme.

-In keeping with developments in medical education and to ensure alignment with international best practice and standards, the Royal College of Physicians (RCPI) have implemented an Outcomes Based Education (OBE) approach.
-This curriculum design differs from traditional minimum based requirement designs in that the learning process and desired end-product of training (outcomes) are at the forefront of the design to provide the essential training opportunities and experiences to achieve those outcomes.
+In keeping with developments in medical education and to ensure alignment with international best practices and standards, the Royal College of Physicians (RCPI) have implemented an Outcome Based Education (OBE) approach.
+This Curriculum design differs from traditional "minimum requirement" designs in that the learning process and desired end-product of training (outcomes) are at the forefront of the design to provide the essential training opportunities and experiences to achieve those outcomes.

 1.3.
-How to use the curriculum
+How to use the Curriculum